tarummel/phonetic-component-kanji/README.md

 ## Project Description

 This repo attempts to programmatically generate all phonetic component sets, including "semantic" component sets for roughly ~6900 kanji.
-The final result can be found in any of the  `phonetic-component-kanji` files with additional technical details provided below along with examples and explanations.
+The final result can be found in any of the  `phonetic-component-kanji` files.
+Additional technical details are below along with examples and explanations to get you started.

 ## Background Overview